ts-17/projects/ocean_modeling/readme.md

 - `src/`: Code used in this project and analysis
 - `evals/`: The for-score runs used in the paper
 - `plots/`: Plots used in the paper
-- `calcofi_data/`: Raw (and processed) CalCOFI dataset, and California coastline data from Natural Earth
+- `calcofi_data/`: Download the Bottle and Cast .csv files to here, this also contains the California coastline data from Natural Earth

 ## Note
 Some models are commented out and use reduced hyperparameter grids to keep training time feasible.
 All work is performed on a Apple MacBook Pro (14 core M4 CPU, 48GB RAM).